Skip to main content

 Mountain Highlands (Coffee Growing Regions)

-Highland cuisine centers on coffee culture and agricultural products from cooler mountain climates.
-The famous Hibrido de Timor coffee grows under Mount Ramelau at 1500-1600 MASL in regions like Ermera, Ainaro, Maubisse, Aileu, and Letefoho.
-Corn, beans, and root vegetables dominate the diet.
-Batar Daan is a highland staple.
+Up in the hills, the food revolves around coffee and the crops that grow in the cooler climate.
+Hibrido de Timor coffee grows below Mount Ramelau at 1500-1600 MASL, in areas like Ermera, Ainaro, Maubisse, Aileu, and Letefoho.
+Corn, beans, and root vegetables make up most of the daily diet, and Batar Daan is a highland fixture.

 Cultural Significance: